guenterrote/NumPSLA/README.md

 python3 makereport.py crossing+halving-results-12.txt
 ```
 will read these data and arrange them into a few tables.
+Recently, we have completed the statistics for 13 points on
+a compute-cluster.
+The results are in the file `crossing+halving-results-13.txt`.

 # Benchmark
 As a benchmark, we read point sets from the order-type database and compute their convex hull.